 And were a woman to do, it would most certainly not be considered charming, lopsided and cute, nor reflect inner strength or intelligence..
 It would simply be considered…ugly.

 He was ugly, himself.
 Weird-ugly.
 But ugliness in a man doesn’t matter, much.
 Ugliness in a woman is her life.”

 Double standards, men and women aside, I so wish I had the fortitude, the inner belief in me, to rid myself, not of vanity, but of feeling ugly.
 Why is it so hard to not only accept, but embrace, or at least just be the ones we are and look the way we look?
 Screw embrace, I would definitely settle for just acceptance, or some kind of ignorance.
 I flinch every time I pass a mirror.
 Not out of choice, not out of self deprecation, but out of innate conviction that the reflection is not good enough and I cringe when I see what I see.
 I see ugly.

-I am confident reveling in the crookedness, in the ugly, is not always easy for someone like Mr. Fry either. but, it an equal sort of self portrayal by women just is not done, and I believe, not welcome.
+I am confident revelling in the crookedness, in the ugly, is not always easy for someone like Mr. Fry either, but, it an equal sort of self portrayal by women just is not done, and I believe, not welcome.
 It is not lustig, not attractive in its quirkiness. it would simply be considered ugly.

 “I have an important message to deliver to all the cute people all over the world.
 If you’re out there and you’re cute, maybe you’re beautiful.
 I just want to tell you somethin’ — there’s more of us UGLY MOTHERFUCKERS than you are, hey-y, so watch out.”

 ― Frank Zappa